 Abuse can take place in any context and by all manner of perpetrator.
-Abuse may be inflicted by someone at Life Church Bath, or may happen elsewhere and we become aware that it is happening.
+Abuse may be inflicted by someone at Life Church Bath or may happen elsewhere and we become aware that it is happening.
 There are many signs and indicators that may suggest someone is being abused or neglected.

 These may include but are not limited to:

-- Unexplained bruises or injuries or lack of medical attention when an injury is present. - Person has belongings or money going missing. - Person is not attending / no longer enjoying coming to Life Church Bath activities. - Someone losing or gaining weight / an unkempt appearance. - A change in the behaviour or confidence of a person. - They may self-harm. - They may have a fear of a particular group or individual. - They may tell you / another person they are being abused i.e. a disclosure. - Harassing of a church member because they are or are perceived to have protected characteristics.
+- Unexplained bruises or injuries or lack of medical attention when an injury is present. - Person has belongings or money going missing. - Person is not attending/no longer enjoying coming to Life Church Bath activities. - Someone losing or gaining weight/an unkempt appearance. - A change in behaviour or confidence of a person. - They may self-harm. - They may have a fear of a particular group or individual. - They may tell you / another person they are being abused i.e. a disclosure. - Harassing of a church member because they are or are perceived to have protected characteristics.

-WHAT TO DO IF YOU HAVE A CONCERN OR SOMEONE RAISES A CONCERN WITH YOU
+What To Do If You Have A Concern or Someone Raises A Concern With You

-- It is not your responsibility to decide whether or not an adult has been abused.
-It is, however, everyone's responsibility to respond to and report concerns. - If you are concerned someone is in immediate danger, contact the relevant emergency service on 999 straight away. - o Where you suspect that a crime is being committed, you must involve the police. - o Make clear the reason for your action to the person involved and seek their agreement - o Consult a member of the Safeguarding Team - If you have concerns and or you are told about possible or alleged abuse, poor practice or wider welfare issues you must report this to a member of the Safeguarding Team - When raising your concern with a member of the Safeguarding Team, remember Making Safeguarding Personal.
-(See page 17) It is good practice to seek the adult's views on what they would like to happen next and to inform the adult you will be passing on your concern.
+It is not your responsibility to decide whether or not an adult has been abused.
+It is, however, everyone's responsibility to respond to and report concerns.

+If you are concerned someone is in immediate danger, contact the relevant emergency service on 999 straight away.

+- Where you suspect that a crime is being committed, you must involved the police. - Make clear the reason for your action to the person involved and seek their agreement. - Consult a member of the safeguarding team.

+If you have concerns and or you are told about possible or alleged abuse, poor practice or wilder welfare issues you must report this to a member of the Safeguarding Team.

+When raising your concern with a member of the Safeguarding Team, remember Making Safeguarding Personal in Appendix A of this document.
+It is good practice to seek the adult's views on what they would like to happen next and to inform the adult you will be passing on your concern.

-• It is important when considering your concern that you keep the person informed about any decisions and action taken, and always consider their needs and wishes.
+It is important when considering your concern that you keep the person informed about any decisions and action taken, and always consider their needs and wishes.